renderse7en/dragon-scourge/README.md

 1. Clone this repo or download the zip.
 2. Create a new database for Dragon Scourge to use, if you don't already have one set up.
 3. Edit `config.php` to include the correct values for your database setup.
-4. Upload the contents of the Dragon Knight folder to your site.
+4. Upload the contents of the Dragon Scourge folder to your site.
 5. Using a MySQL client such as HeidiSQL or PHPMyAdmin, run the contents of `install.sql` on the database you created.
 7. Enjoy the game.